litecoinfinance/litecoinfinance/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/bitcoind`
+Binary:              `/usr/bin/litecoinfinanced`
-Configuration file:  `/etc/bitcoin/bitcoin.conf`
+Configuration file:  `/etc/litecoinfinance/litecoinfinance.conf`
-Data directory:      `/var/lib/bitcoind`
+Data directory:      `/var/lib/litecoinfinanced`
-PID file:            `/var/run/bitcoind/bitcoind.pid` (OpenRC and Upstart) or `/run/bitcoind/bitcoind.pid` (systemd) Lock file:           `/var/lock/subsys/bitcoind` (CentOS)
+PID file:            `/var/run/litecoinfinanced/litecoinfinanced.pid` (OpenRC and Upstart) or `/run/litecoinfinanced/litecoinfinanced.pid` (systemd)
+Lock file:           `/var/lock/subsys/litecoinfinanced` (CentOS)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the litecoin finance user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the litecoin finance user and group.
-Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.
+Access to litecoinfinance-cli and other litecoinfinanced rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned